moq-wg/moq-transport/draft-ietf-moq-transport.md

 Subscribers interact with the Relays by sending a SUBSCRIBE ({{message-subscribe-req}}) control message for the tracks of interest.
-Relays MUST ensure subscribers are authorized to access the content associated with the Full Track Name.
+Relays MUST ensure subscribers are authorized to access the content associated with the track.
 The authorization information can be part of subscription request itself or part of the encompassing session.
 The specifics of how a relay authorizes a user are outside the scope of this specification.